|Compton Heights Concert Band|

 The Compton Heights Concert Band of St. Louis presents exciting, old-fashioned Sousa-style band concerts with world-class guest artists.

-Featured soloists have included David Morris, The World's Top Whistler, Hugh Smith, Nicole Cabell, Gina Galati, Sigrun Hjalmtysdottir, Gail & Bill Lennon, Mike Cathcart, Robert Ellison, and Beverly Stewart-Anderson.
+Featured soloists have included David Morris, The World's Top Whistler, Hugh Kash Smith, Nicole Cabell, Gina Galati, Sigrun Hjalmtysdottir, Gail & Bill Lennon, Mike Cathcart, Beverly Stewart-Anderson, Johnnie Johnson, and Robert Ellison.
+To see Robert Ellison with the Band in December 2016, see Robert Ellison "God Bless the USA".
 Many instrumental soloists have appeared such as trumpeters Arturo Sandoval and Doc Severensen; pianists, Peter Nero and Lindsay Garritson; marimba artist Debbye Turner; oboist, Alex Klein; clarinetist, Ricardo Morales; and many more.
 The Compton Heights Band has also featured unusual instruments including the theremin (Dr. Robert Froehner), glass armonica (Carolinn Skyler) and organ with Cameron Carpenter.
 There's always something exciting to hear each year.

 The Band rehearses year-round in the former Immaculate Conception Catholic Church at Lafayette & Longfellow.
 See Built St. Louis for photos of this beautiful facility.